Blog /

 | Driver education required | Yes |

-Your supervising driver must be at least 25 years old and have a valid driver’s license.
-That’s higher than most states, so make sure whoever rides with you meets the age requirement.
-They need to sit in the front passenger seat and be ready to take over at any time.
+Your supervising driver must be at least 25 and hold a valid license.
+That’s higher than most states, so double-check before assuming any licensed adult qualifies.

 Driver education